Omelette (The Bear): Plot

 The Bear is set for its soft opening, for family and friends only.
 As Carmy (Jeremy Allen White) hopes Claire (Molly Gordon) will show up, Sydney (Ayo Edebiri) is hoping to impress her father, Emmanuel (Robert Townsend) and prove she chose the right career for herself.

 Natalie (Abby Elliott) surprises Carmy by revealing she invited their mother for the opening, and Carmy reluctantly supports the decision.
 Richie (Ebon Moss-Bachrach) gets Fak (Matty Matheson) and Gary (Corey Hendrix) to work in front of the restaurant to help him, and also talks with Natalie over having to increase reservations despite a fully booked two weeks in order to reach profitability.
 As the staff prepares for the final stages, Cicero (Oliver Platt) pays a visit to talk with Carmy.
 He provides him with his business license, but warns him about prioritizing the restaurant's best interests.
 He compares it to the Steve Bartman incident, feeling that a single mistake could potentially lead to other disastrous events.
 As such, Carmy chooses to ignore Claire's phone call prior to the opening, so she leaves a voice message instead.

 As Carmy and Sydney try to accommodate a table, Carmy apologizes for his behavior, and promises to be more cooperative with her in their plans.
 He also surprises her by giving her a custom chef's coat.
 With just a minutes away, Carmy has forgotten to have the handle of the walk-in refrigerator replaced, but is focused in getting everything ready.
 With Carmy, Richie and Natalie in the reception, Sydney proclaims "let it rip", and Richie opens the door to the customers.

-Context

-The issue of Ebra becoming ServSafe-certified "relates to a 2013 state law mandating that all paid staff be certified food handlers...and be supervised by a certified food protection manager.
-That's not unique to Illinois, but still requires hours of training, passage of a written exam, and as much as a couple hundred bucks in tuition costs, depending on the level at issue (manager versus food handler).
-Employ uncertified staff, and you get shut down."
-This and other license and permitting issues surfaced in season two are part of the "Kafkaesque and daunting...bureaucratic challenge" of opening a new restaurant in the United States.

-When Syd and Carmy are "screwing" under the table, they are tightening purse hooks.
-One creative director, Xavier Donnelly, told Architectural Digest, "There were a lot of things they did that were so practical and smart that a designer might overlook.
-There's this sweet scene where, the night before their opening, they’re fixing a hook under the table.
-I was like 'Oh my God, that’s such an amazing, ergonomic detail [by] somebody who's had to deal with people not knowing where to put their bags or coats'."